Starks Field Primary School

 History Curriculum

-The History Curriculum at Starks Field allows children to learn about the past and how it relates to us today.
+The history curriculum at Starks Field allows children to learn about the past and how it relates to us today.
 They are able to explore and develop an understanding of Britain’s past and that of the wider world.

 Across the school, children are taught a series of skills which they learn to apply to different contexts.
-The skills that are covered include areas such as asking perceptive questions, thinking critically, weighing evidence, sifting arguments, and developing perspective and judgement.
+The skills that are covered include areas such as asking perceptive questions, thinking critically, weighing evidence, sifting arguments and developing perspective and judgement.
 Teachers carefully plan lessons to enthuse children and give them opportunities to develop their understanding of our history.

 Year 1: Dinosaur Planet, where children develop their knowledge of prehistory.
-Children will learn about dinosaurs and fossils, and the amazing discoveries of palaeontologists, such as Mary Anning.
+Children will learn about dinosaurs and fossils and the amazing discoveries of palaeontologists, such as Mary Anning.

 Year 2: Street Detectives, where children learn about their local area.
 This project develops children’s knowledge of key landmarks, services and the community, how these have changed over the years and what they, as the younger generation, can do for their local area.

 We also try to supplement our curriculum with educational visits and speakers.
-Some of our recent trips include The British Museum, The Imperial War Museum, The Golden Hinde and the Natural History Museum.
+Some of our recent trips include the British Museum, the Imperial War Museum, the Golden Hinde and the Natural History Museum.

 Geography Curriculum